Review articles on this site earn small revenue from purchasing products through affiliate links.

 We have looked into new ways of thinking, behavior, and things to keep in mind when resuming outdoor activities (updated regularly)

-The long-awaited lifting of the state of emergency declaration nationwide.
+The long-awaited lifting of the nationwide state of emergency

-Of course, the basic relationship between nature and humans and the essential mindset when you let yourself play in nature remains the same.
-However, it is certainly true that everyone needs to recognize that there is a new best way of thinking and preparation for new situations and update their thinking.
-After all, the COVID-19 pandemic is not a kind of issue where you just need to be good, but it is even more so when you consider that your behavior can have a negative impact on others and your community.
-And most importantly, even though the declaration has been lifted, the fear of infection has not yet subsided.
-Even if that is only going to be subsided, it can also be said that nothing has changed before and after the declaration.
+Of course, the fundamental relationship between humans and nature and the essential mindset required to enjoy nature will remain unchanged.
+However, it is certain that everyone needs to recognize that there are new and optimal ways of thinking and preparations for new situations, and that we need to update our thinking.
+After all, the COVID-19 pandemic is not a problem that only concerns ourselves; it is even more so when we consider the possibility that our behavior can have a negative impact on others and our communities.
+And most importantly, even though the state of emergency declaration has been lifted, the fear of infection has not yet subsided.
+Moreover, even if the degree of infection is gradually decreasing, it can be said that the actual situation has not changed at all since the declaration was made

-I hope this will help you learn about new ways of thinking and preparations you should keep in mind as you resume outdoor and recreation, and help you fully prepare and resume your work.
-However (this is common to any outdoor knowledge) does not mean that you should blindly follow the specifics written in the guidelines.
-Don't forget that what's important is the idea that serves as the basis for these guidelines.
+I hope this article will help you learn about new ways of thinking and preparations you should keep in mind as you return to outdoor recreation activities, and help you to be fully prepared when you do so.
+However, as with any outdoor knowledge, it is not enough to blindly follow the specific guidelines.
+Remember that what is important is the thinking that forms the basis of those guidelines

-In the second half of the article, we shared information about support projects such as mountain huts that we also supported from this site, although this is another serious issue.
-There may be some shortages or lack of awareness, but we will update these as soon as you point them out, so if you notice them and would like to let us know, please comment on our Facebook page or something.
+In the latter half of the article, we shared information about support projects, such as mountain huts, that we have also supported, which is also a serious issue.
+There may be some omissions or oversights, but we will update the information as soon as they are pointed out, so if you notice any issues and would like to let us know, please leave a comment on our Facebook page

-A collection of useful information to help you in the future to be safe and responsible outdoor activities
+A collection of useful information to help you stay safe and responsible in the outdoors

-Added on May 29: <Statement of Four Mountain Groups> To mountain sports enthusiasts following the government's complete lifting of the state of emergency
+5/29 Update: <Statement by the Four Mountaineering Organizations> To all mountain sports enthusiasts following the complete lifting of the government's state of emergency

-To mountain sports enthusiasts following the government's complete lifting of the state of emergency
+To all mountain sports enthusiasts following the complete lifting of the government's state of emergency

-On May 25th, four mountain organizations (Japan Mountain and Sports Climbing Association, the Japan Workers' Mountain Federation, the Japan Mountain Association, the Japan Mountain Association, and the Japan Mountain Guide Association, the Japan Mountain Guide Association) also issued guidelines for future mountain climbing.
-This is a bit of a concern, such as "Wear a mask while climbing," and "Please refrain from shopping within the mountain range from the perspective of preventing infection to local residents."
+On May 25th, four mountaineering organizations (Japan Mountaineering and Sport Climbing Association, Japan Workers' Mountaineering Federation, Japan Alpine Club, and Japan Mountain Guides Association) also issued guidelines for future mountain climbing.
+These guidelines are somewhat extreme, with some concerning recommendations such as "Please wear a mask even while climbing," and "Please refrain from shopping within the mountain area you are climbing to prevent infection among local residents."

 Source: Mountain Medical Rescue Organization